markegge/fhwa_pm3/README.md

+# Federal Transportation Performance Management Data Processing Tools

-# NPMRDS Processing Tools for Assessing System Performance, Freight Movement, and CMAQ Improvement Program
+### This package provides NPMRDS Processing Tools for Assessing System Performance, Freight Movement, and CMAQ Improvement Program

 This repository provides some scripts and tools written in R for effectively working with voluminous NPMRDS data for calculating the FHWA Transportation Performance Management (TPM) PM3 System Reliability, Freight, and CMAQ Congestion Performance  Performance Measures.
 For use with NPMRDS (2016 – Present) downloaded from https://npmrds.ritis.org/